DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_introduction_to_git.md

 1. **Working Directory**
    This is simply the current state of files and folders inside your current folder, these changes are **_not_** yet recognized by git and are **_not_** tracked yet.
 2. **Staging Area**
-   This is a temporary location for your files before they are saved to a repository. you can add more than one file to the staging area.
+   This is a temporary location for your files before they are saved to a repository.
+You can add more than one file to the staging area.
 3. **Repository**
-   This is where your actual work and its history lies. you can sync repositories to other computers and expect the same copies to be present.
+   This is where your actual work and its history lies.
+You can sync repositories to other computers and expect the same copies to be present.

 To view the current status of our git repository run the following command